wyrmisis/foundry-chromatic-dungeons/README.md

 # foundry-chromatic-dungeons

-An implementation of the OSR TTRPG system, Chromatic Dungeons (https://izegrimcreations.com/gaming-related).
+An implementation of the OSR TTRPG system, [Chromatic Dungeons](https://izegrimcreations.com/gaming-related).
+You can buy the core game from [DriveThruRPG](https://www.drivethrurpg.com/product/352086/Chromatic-Dungeons-RPG).

 **Note**: While this system should be in a functional state, there is still [plenty left to do](docs/todo.md).